johnlarson/blu/docs/user-guide/client-side-rendering.rst

     1. Gets the current value of *input_ref* using ``[:]`` (remember that the current value is the rendered input element).
     2. Calls the *focus()* method on that value.
 Because the current value is a rendered HTML input element, calling its *focus()* method causes the input element to receive the browser's focus.

+.. note:: :func:`use_ref <blu.use_ref>` is a special type of function used in React called a *hook*.
+There are specific rules you have to follow when using hooks.
+See :ref:`Hooks` for more details.

 Performing an Action Immediately After Rendering
 ------------------------------------------------